babakhadady/aes-img/README.md

 Since AES is a block cipher, encrypted images are transformed into blocks of 128 bit plaintexts, where each pixels RGBA values are converted into a single byte represented through hexadecimal.
 Each block is thus encrypted individually, containing exactly 4 pixels (16 bytes).

 #### Bit Padding
 The current implementation utilizes Bit Padding for images that once encoded as plaintexts, do not result in a multiple of 128 bits.
 This results in the padding method appending 0x80 followed by 0x00 until 16 bytes (128 bits) are reached.
-Since each pixel is represented as exactly one byte, padding is always possible as we will always have a multiple of bytes, which is always a multiple of 8 bits.
+Since each pixel is represented as exactly one byte, padding is always possible as we will always have multiples of bytes, which is always a multiple of 8 bits.

 #### ECB vs. CBC